When can babies eat edamame?

 Lastly, take care in restaurants: edamame beans are often boiled in salty water and topped with more salt to enhance the flavor.
 If your child is younger than 12 months of age, pass on the restaurant edamame or offer just a tiny amount.
 Early and excessive exposure to sodium can prime your baby’s palate for salty foods, increase the risk of obesity, and put your child at greater risk of developing hypertension later in life.4

 Yes.
 Edamame is round and firm, two qualities that can greatly increase the risk of choking.
-To reduce the risk, smash each bean between your thumb and finger, mash with a fork, or blend them into a smooth paste, picking out any skins as you go.
+To reduce the risk, halve each bean by pressing them between your thumb and finger or by pressing with the back of a fork.
+Alternatively, blend them into a smooth paste, picking out any skins as you go.

 Is edamame a common allergen?